ajaykandpal/microsoft_research/README.md

 Step3: Open Command Prompt, type "python automate.py".
 This will automatically download the latest pdf on URL "https://dsssb.delhi.gov.in/dsssb/latest-updates" in your specified location.

+Note:- With this method, you dont need to update your browser's settings